chrisheckler/pipeline_dev/api_pipeline/README.md

 # api_pipeline
-I will take a json file and output a dictionary containing api_key's and count of status codes
+This is a pipeline done with the luigi pipeline software I will take a json file and output a dictionary containing api_key's and count of status codes

 ## Stage0